 In addition to fulfilling the requirements outlined below, students should continue to acquire a broad knowledge of art history and related subjects by reading widely on their own and by taking and auditing courses.
 Those who did not major or minor in art history should speak with their faculty advisors as soon as possible about additional coursework that may be required.

-All student schedules should be designed in consultation with the faculty advisor and the DGS based on the requirements outlined below.
+All student schedules should be designed in consultation with the faculty advisor and the Director of Graduate Studies based on the requirements outlined below.
 In extraordinary circumstances a student nearing the end of coursework who has not been able to take a course with his or her major professor may substitute an independent study (AH 799) for a lecture course.
 The independent study (AH 799) for the completion of the master’s thesis (see below) may not be counted as a lecture course.*

 M.A. students with a strong background in art history or the equivalent should take a minimum of seven art history courses, at least THREE of which must be seminars

 At least one course in three of the five following areas: